Rod Stewart: 1964–1967: Steampacket and "Rod the Mod" image

 In January 1964, while Stewart was waiting at Twickenham railway station after having seen Long John Baldry and the All Stars at Eel Pie Island, Baldry heard him playing "Smokestack Lightnin'" on his harmonica, and invited him to sit in with the group; when Baldry discovered Stewart was a singer as well, he offered him a job for £35 a week, after securing the approval of Stewart's mother.
 Quitting his day job at the age of nineteen, Stewart gradually overcame his shyness and nerves and became a visible enough part of the act that he was sometimes added to the billing as "Rod the Mod" Stewart, the nickname coming from his dandyish style of grooming and dress.
 Baldry touted Stewart's abilities to Melody Maker magazine and the group enjoyed a weekly residence at London's fabled Marquee Club.
-In June 1964, Stewart made his recording début (without label credit) on "Up Above My Head", the B-side to a Baldry and Hoochie Coochie Men single.
+In June 1964, Stewart made his recording debut (without label credit) on "Up Above My Head", the B-side to a Baldry and Hoochie Coochie Men single.
 While still with Baldry, Stewart embarked on a simultaneous solo career.
 He made some demo recordings, was scouted by Decca Records at the Marquee Club, and signed to a solo contract in August 1964.
 He appeared on several regional television shows around the country and recorded his first single in September 1964.

 Turning down Decca's recommended material as too commercial, Stewart insisted that the experienced session musicians he was given, including John Paul Jones, learn a couple of Sonny Boy Williamson songs he had just heard.
-The resulting single, "Good Morning Little Schoolgirl", was recorded and released in October 1964; despite Stewart performing it on the popular television show Ready Steady Go!, it failed to enter the charts.
-Also in October Stewart left the Hoochie Coochie Men after having a row with Baldry.
+The resulting single, "Good Morning Little Schoolgirl", was recorded and released in October 1964.
+Stewart performed it on the popular television show Ready Steady Go!, but it did not enter the charts.
+Also in October, Stewart left the Hoochie Coochie Men after having a row with Baldry.